Mo Harris: 2024–present

 In May 2024, Mo follows her great-grandson Freddie Slater (Bobby Brazier) to Walford and moves in with Kat.
 Mo flirts with Stevie Mitchell (Alan Ford) and they begin a brief relationship which ends when Stevie leaves Walford, upsetting Mo.
 When Bridge Street Market is on the verge of closing, Mo comes up with a money-making scheme as a way to help the market traders, whose livelihoods are under threat by plans to redevelop Bridge Street and the Square Gardens.
 Mo teams up with Kim Fox (Tameka Empson) and Stevie's daughter-in-law Nicola Mitchell (Laura Doddington) to make an adult calendar of the men of Walford.
 Her former friend Mickey Miller returns and helps Mo and Kim take photos, and also agrees to be in the calendar.
 Mo joins Kim on a true crime tour of Sonia Fowler's (Natalie Cassidy) house after her deceased boyfriend Reiss Colwell (Jonny Freeman) is revealed to have murdered his wife Debbie (Jenny Meier) for her life insurance money to pay for his and Sonia's IVF.
 They follow Sonia and Bianca, causing Bianca to have a panic attack.
-In June 2025, Mo officiates Kat and Alife's non-legally binding wedding ceremony.
+In June 2025, Mo officiates Kat and Alfie's non-legally binding wedding ceremony.
 In July 2025, Stacey gives Kat a loan to buy The Queen Vic from Linda Carter (Kellie Bright) and her mother Elaine Peacock (Harriet Thorpe).
 Mo moves in but gets arrested during the moving-in party for being drunk and disorderly.
 In September, Mo is reunited with Zoe after 20 years when she returns to Walford.
+She later goes to stay with Lynne to help her recover from leg surgery.
+In April 2026, Mo's great-great-granddaughter Jasmine Fisher (Indeyarna Donaldson-Holness) throws her a belated 90th birthday party.
+Mo is left devastated when Zoe suddenly dies from a head injury in September 2026.